Francisco Oller: Styles and influences

-Oller was a prolific painter with works ranging in topic from still-lifes and landscapes to historical events and portraiture.
+Oller was a prolific painter with works ranging in topic from still lifes and landscapes to historical events and portraiture.
 While he was involved with several painting movements, Realism, Naturalism and Impressionism; he is best known for his Impressionist works.
-Oller’s style of painting made him stand out among the many artists that took part in the depiction of Puerto Rico’s lush tropical landscapes of both rural and urban landscapes and provided a realistic image of Puerto Rico compared to the European artists that flocked over to the Caribbean to paint lush, idealized landscapes of the environment.
-Oller’s main subject matter of focus was everything within Puerto Rico, whether it was still life paintings of plantains and bananas or historical battle scenes.
-Oller's painting style provided a historical context for his painting, providing a cultural view through his own lens.
-Oller was involved with many art movements from the realist art movement, the naturalist art movement, and the impressionist art movement of which he is best known for.
+Oller's style of painting made him stand out among the many artists that took part in the depiction of Puerto Rico's lush tropical landscapes of both rural and urban landscapes and provided a realistic image of Puerto Rico compared to the European artists that flocked over to the Caribbean to paint lush, idealized landscapes of the environment.
+His painting style provided a historical context for his painting, providing a cultural view through his own lens.
+He was involved with many art movements from the realist art movement, the naturalist art movement, and the impressionist art movement of which he is best known for.
 In his life, Oller spent nearly two decades in Europe working alongside the pioneers of these art movements, drawing influence from them in the evolution of his artwork.
 One characteristic that is quite apparent in his work that he drew influence from another artist is his sober, unidealized depictions of rural workers in Puerto Rico.The "plantation portraits" by Oller, as well as those by Mendes Belisario in Jamaica and dozens of others throughout the Caribbean and the southern United States (where the plantations mostly served the cotton industry), were part of a long tradition of depictions of agriculture and servitude.
-Rarely, if ever, depicting the negative associations of enslaved or indentured labor, they attempted to create nostalgic views of the "old homestead," or a faraway venue of nostalgia.
-While Oller’s plantation pictures were executed in a somewhat different spirit, they nonetheless pertain to this genre that played a significant role throughout the development of visualization in a Caribbean context over a period of some 150 years.
-Oller was influenced by Barbizon school painter Jean-François Millet to paint in this way, allowing him to provide a realistic depiction of the life of Puerto Ricans in their historical context.
+Rarely, if ever, depicting the negative associations of enslaved or indentured labor, they attempted to create nostalgic views of the "old homestead", or a faraway venue of nostalgia.
+While Oller's plantation pictures were executed in a somewhat different spirit, they nonetheless pertain to this genre that played a significant role throughout the development of visualization in a Caribbean context over a period of some 150 years.
+Oller was influenced by Barbizon School painter Jean-François Millet to paint in this way, allowing him to provide a realistic depiction of the life of Puerto Ricans in their historical context.
 In his early years, Francisco Oller was taught by European painters at the Academia, including French neoclassical painter Jean Baptiste Vermay.
 His main source of influence in his early years comes from two painters, the Spaniard Luis Paret y Alcázar and, most significantly, the Puerto Rican José Campeche y Jordán.
 The artwork of José Campeche provided Oller a major point of reference for him in his young years as a developing artist.
-Francisco Oller was compared to Campeche as one of the most prominent artists in his country’s history.
-Oller not only drew inspiration from the work of Campeche but copied works of art by him and even lived in the artist’s former house.
+Francisco Oller was compared to Campeche as one of the most prominent artists in his country's history.
+Oller not only drew inspiration from the work of Campeche but copied works of art by him and even lived in the artist's former house.